cloudflare/workerd/samples/extensions/README.md

 This directory contains comprehensive samples of using workerd extensions.

-This examples defines a fictional burrito shop extension in [burrito-shop.capnp](burrito-shop.capnp) and demonstrates following features:
+This example defines a fictional burrito shop extension in [burrito-shop.capnp](burrito-shop.capnp) and demonstrates following features: